Holy Trinity Academy, Telford

-Holy Trinity Academy is a mixed secondary school and sixth form located in the Priorslee area of Telford in the English county of Shropshire.
+Holy Trinity Academy is a mixed secondary school located in the Priorslee area of Telford in the English county of Shropshire.

 The school was opened in September 2015 in a new campus, replacing Blessed Robert Johnson Catholic College in Wellington.
 Holy Trinity Academy is a joint Roman Catholic and Church of England school, administered by the Roman Catholic Diocese of Shrewsbury and the Church of England Diocese of Lichfield.

-The school has many facilities including 2 football pitches, a netball court, a gym, dance studio and chapel.

 A house system is used in the school and consists of 4 teams; Johnson, Liddell, Assisi and Fry.